On Vassiliev Invariants of Virtual Knots: Quantum Invariants

 \section{Quantum Invariants}

-In this section we recall the construction of universal quantum invariants of rotational virtual knots developed in \cite{kauffman2015rotational}, define Reshetikhin-Turaev invariant as evaluations of these, and discuss their connections to Vassiliev invariants.
-In particular we show that the Kontsevich invariant is universal among the quantum invariants coming from $q$-deformed universal enveloping algebras of semisimple Lie algebras, namely via the Lie algebra weight systems discussed in Section \ref{subsec:lie_ws}.
+In this section we recall the construction of universal quantum invariants of rotational virtual knots developed in \cite{kauffman2015rotational}, define Reshetikhin-Turaev invariant as evaluations of these, and give generalizations in the virtual setting.